 Is Cannabis Legal?

-It depends where you are and whether you’re talking about recreational or medical cannabis, which might strike you as odd, since the only difference between the two is the reason why you’re using them.
-But it’s just the way it is, although many countries have adopted policies of decriminalization instead of outright legalization, where cannabis possession will result in a fine instead of jail time.
+It depends where you are and whether you’re talking about recreational or medical ones, which might strike you as odd since the only difference between the two is the reason why you’re using them.
+But it’s just the way it is, although many countries have adopted policies of decriminalization instead of outright legalization, where its possession will result in a fine instead of jail time.

-When it comes to recreational cannabis, Canada and Uruguay are the only countries in the world to have legalized its use and sale, although in the USA, 10 states plus DC have legalized recreational cannabis, too.
+When it comes to recreational cannabis, Canada and Uruguay are the only countries in the world to have legalized its use and sale, although, in the USA, 10 states plus DC have legalized recreational marijuana, too.

-What’s interesting is that legalizing medical cannabis is often the first step towards legalizing cannabis entirely… a legalization “gateway”, if you will.
-So, while it may be discouraging to learn that only two countries so far have legalized recreational cannabis, there are 15 countries who have medical cannabis and already made that first step.
+What’s interesting is that legalizing medical cannabis is often the first step towards legalizing it entirely… a legalization “gateway”, if you will.
+So, while it may be discouraging to learn that only two countries so far have legalized it for recreational purposes, there are 15 countries that have medical cannabis and already made that first step.